henk717/uftc/Readme.md

 ### Installing on the target device

-Because we don't have an installer you have every possibility available for deployment that you'd like.
+Because we don't have a mandatory installer you have every possibility available for deployment that you'd like.
 The recommended method is using RescueZilla on a Ventoy USB stick, this will allow you to deploy the provided VHD image as well as capture your own.
+If you prefer a more traditional install an ISO is available.

 ### WiFi